Eileen Gu: Sponsorships, endorsements, and modeling career

 As a "young American freestyle champion" at Nanshan Ski Resort, Gu had sponsorships in China at nine years old through connections with the resort's owner and China's ski industry.
 These included several Chinese sponsors, The North Face, and CCTV9.

 Prior to the start of the 2022 Winter Olympics, Gu was the face of multiple brands in China.
 Gu has endorsed brands in China across sports, fashion, and banking.
 Some of her partnerships in China include Mengniu Dairy, Luckin Coffee, JD.com, China Mobile, People's Insurance Company of China, Bank of China, Anta Sports, and Bosideng.

+Gu is represented by IMG Models.
+She has appeared on the covers of magazines such as the Chinese editions of Harper's Bazaar, Elle, Cosmopolitan, GQ, Marie Claire, V, L'Officiel, and Vogue.
+Gu has been featured in campaigns for Western luxury brands including Louis Vuitton and Tiffany & Co. and is a brand ambassador for IWC Schaffhausen and TCL Electronics.
+She is a Red Bull-sponsored athlete, a founding member of Victoria's Secret's VS Collective, and has an endorsement deal with Porsche.

 It was reported that she earned over US$30 million in endorsements and advertising contracts in 2021 alone.
 According to media reports, her average fee per endorsement increased from $1 million in 2021 to $2 to $2.5 million in 2022.

-In the U.S., Gu is represented by IMG Models.
-She has appeared on the covers of magazines such as the Chinese editions of Harper's Bazaar, Elle, Cosmopolitan, GQ, Marie Claire, V, L'Officiel, and Vogue.
-Gu has been featured in campaigns for Western luxury brands including Louis Vuitton and Tiffany & Co. and is a brand ambassador for IWC Schaffhausen.
-She is a Red Bull-sponsored athlete, a founding member of Victoria's Secret's VS Collective, and has an endorsement deal with Porsche.

 In 2023, Forbes listed Gu as the second-highest paid female athlete in the world.
-In 2024, she was the world’s third highest paid female athlete.
+In 2024, she was the world's third-highest paid female athlete.
+In 2026, she was the fourth-highest paid female athlete in the world based on earnings of US$23.1 million in 2025.

-In August 2025, consumer electronics company TCL appointed Gu as a global brand ambassador.

 Personal life

+Gu spent her childhood in California and spent summers in Beijing.
+Raised by her Chinese mother and grandmother in a single-parent household, she is fluent in both English and Mandarin Chinese and has spoken about her dual cultural identity: "When I'm in the US, I'm American.
+When I'm in China, I'm Chinese."

-Gu was raised by her mother and maternal grandmother.
-In 2002, a year before Gu was born, Gu Yan's sister Gu Ling died in a car crash.
-Gu's mother decided to name her 爱凌 (Ailing), literally translating to "Love Ling", in her sister's honor.
-In China, she uses the nickname "青蛙公主" ("Frog Princess") on her Chinese social media accounts.
+In 2002, a year before Gu was born, Gu Yan's sister Gu Ling (谷凌 (Gǔ Líng)) died in a car crash.
+Gu's mother decided to name her 爱凌 (Àilíng), literally translating to "Love Ling" and anglicized as "Eileen", in her sister's honor.
+In China, she uses the nickname 青蛙公主 (qīngwā gōngzhǔ, Frog Princess) on her Chinese social media accounts.
 The nickname comes from a green helmet she once wore during competition.

-Gu speaks fluent Mandarin Chinese and English.
-She plays the piano as a hobby.
+Gu plays the piano as a hobby.
 In May 2022, Gu mentioned that she had converted to Buddhism.

-During the 2024 Summer Olympics, Gu and Leon Marchand were filmed dancing and being close to each other in a night club.
-The video went viral on social media.